Dannyxie/Note/Note of Prossessional JavaScript for Web Developers.md

 - **arguments.callee** is a pointer to the function being executed and, as such, can be used to call the function recursively.

 ###Closures###
 - **closures** are functions that have access to variables from other function's scope.
 - When a function is called, an execution context is created, and its scope chain is created.
 The activation object for the function is initialized with the values for **arguments** and any named arguments. **The outer function's activation object is the second object in the scope chain.** This process continues for all containing functions until the scope chain terminates with the global execution context.

 ####Closures and Variables####
-- The closure always get the last value of any varable from the containing function.
+- The closure always get the last value of any variable from the containing function.

 ####The **this** object####
 - when used inside global functions, ***this*** is equal to **window** in nonstrict mode and **undefined** in strict mode, whereas **this** is equal to the object when called as an object method.